 Prime Cellars focuses on very small production wines from the Napa Valley – with an emphasis on the Coombsville appellation (east of the city of Napa).
 The winery is run by Ted Henry (the winemaker) and his wife Lisa.
-Ted went to UC Davis (one of the premier wine education schools in the country) without knowning what he wanted to major in.
-After taking a baisic introduction to winemaking class he was hooked by tghe wine bug.
+Ted went to the University of California Davis (one of the premier wine education schools in the country) without knowing what he wanted to major in.
+After taking a basic introduction to winemaking class he was hooked by the wine bug.
 Ultimately he graduated from UC Davis in 1999 with a degree in winemaking.
-He came right to Napa after graduating and has been working in the valley since.
-In 2005 he released the first vintage of Prime Cellars.
+He came directly to Napa after graduating, took a job with Trinchero Family Estates and has been working in the valley since, including top wine making positions at Jarvis and Clos du Val.
+He released the first vintage of Prime Cellars in 2005.

 "1. first in excellence, quality, or value: a prime example